Zhytou/CS-Notes/tool/git/git.md

 git status: check the files state(untracked or unstaged)

+git checkout -b : add a new branch

-git checkout: change the branch
+git checkout: change to another branch

 git branch -a: show all the branches you created including remote